Learn Two Key Ways you can enhance your hearing so you are able to live well with hearing loss

 You will be asked a lot of questions about your hearing history and about how you feel your hearing is or is not impacting on your everyday life.
 We use special tools to ensure we learn together just what living well with hearing loss means to you.
 This detailed analysis takes from 45 to 90 minutes depending on your individual situation and your results are discussed with you during the appointment.

-Make sure whoever you see uses an approach that is individualised, it is important that you have an understanding about your personal hearing situation.
+Make sure whoever you see uses an approach that is individualised, it is important that you have an understanding of your personal hearing situation.
 Involve your families at the appointment.

 The aim of seeing an Audiologist is to educate you about your diagnosis, potential treatment, or healthy behaviour.
 It’s not about giving you whatever you want either, our ethical approach requires us to guide you with full and unbiased information about your options, benefits and any risks.
 We take into account your cultural traditions, personal preferences and values, family situations, social circumstances and lifestyle.